 We recognize the skills of our current employees by encouraging leadership from within as evidenced by current employee positions.
 We have multiple teachers who have started as teacher assistants, then became intern teachers and were ultimately hired as full time teachers.
 Our current director is the founder of our school.
-Our current assistant director taught at Innovations Academy for 7 years before taking on an administrative role and has since returned to the classroom to refresh his skills as a classroom educator.
-Our current office manager started as a front office clerk, our Accountability and Assessment Coordinator position was filled by a former teacher and our current Nature Studies teacher started as a teacher assistant.
-Current staff take on roles during the school year that include 504 coordinator, intern placement coordinator, staff activities coordinator, Board Secretary, mentor teachers.
+Our lead Education Specialist started as a teacher assistant, achieved her credential and received special training in dyslexia.
+Two of our Education Specialists started in other positions at our school and moved vertically to their current position.
+Our Accountability and Assessment Coordinator position was filled by a former teacher and our current Nature Studies teacher started as a teacher assistant.
+Current staff take on roles during the school year that include 504 coordinator, intern placement coordinator, staff activities coordinator, Board Secretary and mentor teachers.

 Additionally, we continually evaluate our professional development opportunities by seeking input from staff through surveys and meeting discussions.
-We look at programs that have grown due to teacher learning that has made a contribution.
+We look at programs that have grown due to teacher learning.
 We ask teachers to evaluate external PD so that we can send more teachers or change directions.